 Fletcher’s service in the 3rd Foot Guards is easily related from his papers – he joined them on 14th March 1793 and was discharged on 15th April 1803 after just over 10 years’ service, then enlisting into the 7th Royal Veteran Battalion, which did duty at the Tower of London.
 These Veteran Battalions did exactly that sort of work – old, ill or wounded ex-soldiers who could still perform some sort of useful duty served in garrisons or as convoy, prisoner or recruit escorts etc. Fletcher ended his service with the 7th Veterans in December 1804, discharged as a result of “disorders contracted in the service” which included “paralysis contracted in Egypt” but he managed to find employment with the West India Dock Company in a post which he held for 36 years until about 1840.

 However, more detailed research into Fletcher’s career reveals an extraordinary story above and beyond the experiences commemorated by his surviving medal.
-Fletcher lived in Poplar and came to dedicate himself fully to preaching and working with Sunday Schools in the East End docklands of London.
+Fletcher lived in Poplar and came to dedicate himself fully to non-conformist preaching and working with Sunday Schools in the East End docklands of London.
 He had clearly been of an evangelical bent throughout his career (“from six years of age he had been brought up in the tenets of Wesley and remained a member of that body until his death”) but had an entire “second career” as an active pastor following his final retirement from military service in 1804 and was often referred to as “the Rev. George Fletcher”.
 The remarkable thing is that, according to contemporary accounts, Fletcher went on preaching “two or three times a day … for the objects of benevolence and charity” into what even now would be regarded as extreme old age – 108 years.

 His increasing age and popularity drew a great deal of press interest and in 1851 – when Fletcher was apparently 104 years old – the venerable Illustrated London News took an interest in him and arranged for his portrait photograph to be taken by Beard’s of King Wiliam St. in the City.
 It noted that although he was offered a “conveyance” to take him back and to, it was deemed remarkable that the old man simply walked all the way there and back.
 The original photo (I wonder where that is?) was printed and copies sold by Fletcher and his followers at his prayer meetings; it was later reproduced by the ILN (shown below – the image “flipped” by the process of printing).